Monday 19th December 2011

 |Text too small?|

-That's the lowest level since the depths of recession in 2009 in the face of increasingly gloomy news from Europe and the fading effects of the Rugby World Cup.
+Consumer confidence in New Zealand tumbled in the fourth quarter to the lowest level since the depths of recession in 2009 in the face of increasingly gloomy new from Europe and the fading effects of the Rugby World Cup.

 No comments yet

 Scott Technology Limited (NZX: SCT) Announces FY21 Results

 Greenfern Industries Limited (NZX: GFI) L&Q Notice